Ják

 Ják is a village in Vas County, on the western boundary of Hungary.

 Church of Saint George

 The parish church of Ják is the best preserved Romanesque church in Hungary.
-It was originally built as the church of a Benedictine monastery.
+It was originally built as the church of a Benedictine monastery, founded by comes Martin Ják.
 The village church at that time was a rotunda in front of the façade of the main doorway of Ják church.

 Both outside and inside the church is adorned with rich sculptures.
 The 3 naves and 3 apses are formed in a basilica structure.
 Columnar capitals are sculptured by plant and some animal ornamentation.

 The rotunda has been built with 4 apses and 2 floors.